misunchoi/ismp-1/backend/docs/api-endpoints.md

 * Author: since a blogpostcontent is associated with only one blogpost, filter by the id of the author of the blogpost.
 This is just for convenience since author is technically a field in blogpost.

-* Topic: For convenience, you can pass in the name of a topic (?topic=<topic name>) and receive only blogpostcontent records where the associated blogpost has the topic you pass in.
+* Topic: For convenience, you can pass in the title of a topic (?topic=<topic title>) and receive only blogpostcontent records where the associated blogpost has the topic you pass in.

 * Tag: For convenience, you can pass in the name of a tag (?tag=<tag name>) and receive only blogpostcontent records where the associated blogpost has the tag you pass in.